American Council of Engineering Companies: Publications

-ACEC publishes Engineering Inc., a quarterly print and online magazine focusing on engineering business issues.
+ACEC publishes Engineering Inc., an online magazine focusing on engineering business issues.

-Last Word is the council's weekly online membership newsletter.
+Last Word is the council's weekly online membership newsletter which draws from the council's regularly published blog.

 The "Tuesday Letter" e-mail communication from the ACEC CEO's office.

-The quarterly ACEC Engineering Business Index surveys member CEOs on the health of the engineering industry.
+Regular sector-specific Private Market Briefs on the following markets: Commercial and Residential Real Estate, Educational, Energy and Utilities, Health Care & Science + Technology, and Intermodal and Logistics.

 The Engineers Joint Contract Document Committee (EJCDC) is a collaboration of ACEC, ASCE, and the National Society of Professional Engineers (NSPE) to develop and disseminate standard contract documents for use in design and construction projects.